Wind Turbine For Commercial Applications

 Capacity Ratings of Small Wind Turbines

-Excess Wind Electricity Generated can be Sold Back to a Power Retailer
+Excess Wind Electricity Generated can be Sold to Power Retailers

 When more electricity is generated than can be used, it can be sold back to the grid.
 When considering small scale wind turbines and their connection to the grid, consider the buy-back rates on offer by suppliers.
 It might be advisable to switch from your current retailer to access a better buy-back rate.

 For those businesses that are not connected to the grid, you are likely to find it more economical and cost-effective in the long term to install a small wind turbine with either a solar electricity or micro-hydro system.
 This off-grid system will ultimately yield free energy, whereas a connection to an electricity network may cost as much as $25 000 per km.